Aircloak/aircloak/slate/source/index.md

 Tasks can either be run asynchronously or synchronously.
 Calls to run tasks asynchronously immediately return.
 Once available, the results are sent to an HTTP endpoint which was specified along with the task.
 Calls to run tasks synchronously block until the results are available, or until they time out.

+If you have problems with synchronous tasks timing out, and are using a cloak hosted by Aircloak, consider using the [task execution API in the Web REST API](#execute-a-task) instead.
+Tasks executed through the Web REST API are run asynchronously, and are therefore not subject to the strict timelimits imposed on synchronous tasks executed directly on the cloaks.

 <aside class="warning">
 <strong>Please note</strong>: